Faculty, FT Core- Clinical Mental Health Counseling (Virtual)

 Faculty members are assigned courses, which are taught using the Learning Management System (LMS), and are responsible for interacting with students within the LMS.
 Discussion Boards for classrooms are open 24 hours per day, 7 days per week.
 Faculty members are expected to be in the classroom a minimum of 4 days per week and responses to student questions must be posted within 48 hours.
 The university suggests regular and predictable availability, such as online office hours or regular online chats; office hours may be required based on program or college policy.

 Faculty mentors may be assigned to work one-on-one with students to help students meet the research requirements of their degree.
 Faculty members are responsible for the provision of timely feedback, approval, assessment, and evaluation of each student's work within the classroom.
-Dissertation committee assignments are required for core faculty.

 Faculty members must be appropriately credentialed, possess an earned degree from an accredited institution or an institution that is recognized by a country's ministry of education in the discipline being taught, and may be expected to be licensed or license-eligible in order to teach in specific programs.
 Faculty members must maintain their licenses and any appropriate certifications in order to continue to teach at Walden University.
 Faculty members are also expected to maintain currency with research by reviewing articles, journals, and presentations.
 If participating in research, the faculty member may publish and acknowledge Walden University.